benefits of honey image

 What has the little black rain cloud got to do with the Colony Collapse Disorder?

 I stumbled upon this very old book (1921) on beekeeping in Amazon.
-Its title "Bees for Pleasure and Profit: A Guide to the Manipulation of Bees, the Production of Honey" surely piqued my curiosity.
+Its title "Bees for Pleasure and Profit: A Guide to the Manipulation of Bees, the Production of Honey" piqued my curiosity.
 Oh come on, beekeepers, you don't "manipulate bees", do you?
-While speculating what its contents could be, I recalled that there had been a connection made between this piece "I'm a little black rain cloud" by Pooh (1966) and the ordeal of honeybees today - how they are treated like livestock, how they are exploited in modern mono-crop agri-enclaves, and the devastating Colony Collapse Disorder (CCD) which has been linked to the use of chemicals in beekeeping.
+While speculating what its contents could be, I recalled that there had been a connection made between this piece "I'm a little black rain cloud" by Pooh (1966) and the ordeal of honeybees today - how they are treated like livestock, how they are exploited in modern mono-crop agri-enclaves, how the famous Albert Einstein visualised the devastated world without bees, and the rigorously discussed Colony Collapse Disorder (CCD) which has been linked to the use of chemicals in beekeeping.

 Winnie the Pooh: Christopher Robin?
 I think the bees S-U-S-P-E-C-T something